 The Nelson District Arts Council is proud to honour Carver’s contributions to the Kootenay arts scene, with the support of the Carver Family.
 The Carver Award alternates annually between recognizing an emerging writer–one who has self-published one to two books (or through a small publisher)– and recognizing a literary legacy in the community.
-2019 will see an emerging writer honoured.
+2020 will see a literary legacy honoured.
 The recipient must be a West Kootenay resident and the published work can be of any genre.

 Nominations must include name and contact information for both the nominator and the nominee, writing discipline (fiction, creative nonfiction, poetry, teen, children’s, etc), titles of published works and their publishers, and a paragraph outlining the reason for the nomination.